-CIA On-Campus Housing Grant (NY campus only)
+CIA On-Campus Resident Grant (NY campus only)

 This grant is awarded to degree program students with a completed FAFSA who will be residing in an on-campus residence hall.
 This award is renewable if the student continues to live on campus, is maintaining SAP requirements, and submits both the housing application and FAFSA by the appropriate deadlines.
-Students, including Residence Assistants, who are receiving awards specific to housing charges that cover the housing charge in full are not eligible for this scholarship.
+Students serving as Residence Assistants, whose housing charges are covered in full, are not eligible for this scholarship.